About the DRA

 The Dutch Relief Alliance (DRA) was established to meet these challenges.
 Improved cooperation and coordination between NGOs enables them to better respond to major international crises in a timely and effective manner.
 The DRA members collaborate in humanitarian interventions – delivering greater impact than members operating independently.

-The DRA members are: CARE Nederland; Cordaid; Dorcas; ICCO en Kerk in Actie; Oxfam Novib; Plan International Nederland; Red een Kind; Save the Children; SOS Kinderdorpen; Stichting Vluchteling; Tear; Terre des Hommes; War Child; War Trauma Foundation; World Vision; and ZOA.
+The DRA members are: CARE Nederland; Cordaid; Dorcas; ICCO en Kerk in Actie; Oxfam Novib; Plan International Nederland; Red een Kind; Save the Children; SOS Kinderdorpen; Stichting Vluchteling; Tearfund NL; Terre des Hommes; War Child; War Trauma Foundation; World Vision; and ZOA.
 The Netherlands Ministry of Foreign Affairs (MoFA) partners with the DRA by funding Joint Responses.

 DRA goals and objectives

-The goal of the DRA is to provide urgent humanitarian assistance and respond to major international crises in a timely, relevant, effective and efficient manner.
+The goal of the DRA is to provide urgent humanitarian assistance and response to major international crises in a timely, relevant, effective and efficient manner.
 Members contribute to this goal through working towards the following five objectives:

 - Contribute to life-saving and life-sustaining humanitarian assistance in response to ongoing crises